wattenberg/data/groceries_data/README.md

 Imagine that you are a Trader Joe's retail strategist.
 Your task is to recommend a price for five grocery products given all the data you have on your competitors.
 For example, you could choose to match the average price across all grocery chains, or undercut everyone with lower prices, or adopt something more complex.
 You may even choose to use a different strategy for each product.

-Whatever your decision, please *1) describe the strategy*, and *2) provide visualizations to explain how your recommended product prices match the strategy chosen.*
+Whatever your decision, please *1) describe the strategy*, and *2) provide visualizations to explain how your recommended product prices were derived from the chosen strategy.*

 The five grocery items are: